fluent/fluentd-docs-gitbook/deployment/multi-process-workers.md

 By default, no additional changes are required but some plugins do need to specify the `worker_id` in the configuration.
 For example, `file` and `S3` plugins store events into a specified path.
-The problem is if the plugins under multi process workers flush events at the same time, the destination path is also the same which results in data loss.
+The problem is if the plugins under multi-process workers flush events at the same time, the destination path is also the same which results in data loss.
 To avoid this problem, a `worker_id` or some random string can be configured.